vinaypandat/qa-final-project/README.md

 ## Why are we doing this?

-This is the final project(Bank API) of QA Software Development Bootcamp where we are implementing our learnings during the 9 weeks training.
-The project requires us to create a working Spring Boot API.
-With this we will be able to test our understanding in the following:
+This is the final project(Bank API) of QA Software Development Bootcamp where, we are implementing our learnings during the 9 weeks training.
+The project require us to create a working Spring Boot API.
+With this, we will be able to test our understanding in the following:
 - Agile & Project Management (Git, Jira)
 - Databases & Cloud Fundamentals (H2, MySQL)